Balvald/ArtemisScannerTracker/README.md

 > best for biology ever.
 13/10.
 >     — CMDR SlippyCheeze

-## New in v0.3.3
+## New in v0.3.4

-- Bugfix: Journal Files that do not get scanned due to JSON Decode Errors get now skipped.
-- Updated Feature: Tree View is out of being experimental.
+- Basic Exploration Data Support for AST Codex and Journal Crawling.

 ## Features